-Knowing which Marble and stones can be cleaned by certain products and chemicals can make or break the look of your Marble.
-Some stones have a negative reaction to harsh cleaning agents, while others need the gentlest cleansers applied, followed by a buffing and polishing process.
+Knowing which Marble, Travertine or Limestone can be cleaned by certain products and chemicals can make or break the look of your Marble.
+Some stones have a negative reaction to harsh cleaning agents, while others need the gentlest cleansers applied, followed by a buffing and Marble polishing process.

-If your Marble is in need of cleaning, stain or scratch removal then please don’t hesitate to contact us.
+If your Marble, Travertine or Limestone surface is in need of cleaning, stain or scratch and etching removal then please don’t hesitate to contact us.
 We will be glad to help.